frontBOI/mondial-relay/README.md

 ## Client and server

-Some functions are available both for the client and the server.
+Functions made available both for client and server environment.

-### Get delivery price HT 🚛
+### Get delivery price (including VAT) 🚛

+The `getDeliveryPrice` function allows you to calculate your delivery price, based on the destination's country and the package's weight.
+Please take into consideration that:

+1. **Prices are based on professional delivery's price schedule**.
+There is currently no method to calculate the delivery price for a private individual.
+2. Mondial Relay delivers from France to European countries.
+Therefore, **you cannot calculate delivery price from a country other than France**.

-You can get your delivery price without taxes using the following function:
+Here is an example of how to get your delivery price (VAT included):

 ```typescript
 import { getDeliveryPrice } from '@frontboi/mondial-relay'